psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 #### The Email Field

-The `email` is an e-mail address to which Coverity Scan will send a notification about analysis results.
+The **email** is an email address to which Coverity Scan should send a notification about analysis results.
 {% highlight powershell %}
 # Fill email field.
 $formField = New-Object Net.Http.StringContent($env:CoverityNotificationEmail)
 $form.Add($formField, "`"email`"")
 {% endhighlight %}
-I recommend you to secure your e-mail:
+I recommend you to secure your email:
 {% highlight yaml %}
 environment:
   CoverityNotificationEmail: